 - Nominations for Life Members may only be submitted by current active members.

-- All nominations for Life Members shall be reviewed by the Executive Officers for validity of meeting minimum qualifications.
+- All nominations for Life Members shall be reviewed by the Chief Executive Officers for validity of meeting minimum qualifications.

 - All nominees meeting minimum qualifications shall be placed on a ballot.
 Voting members shall vote for only one nominee.